What is chickenpox?

 Your doctor will ask you about your symptoms and will examine you.
 This usually gives your doctor enough information to find out if you have chickenpox.

-Healthy children with chickenpox symptoms may not need to visit a doctor.
+A healthy child with chickenpox symptoms may not need to visit a doctor.
 You may be able to describe your child's symptoms to the doctor over the phone.
-Then your child won't have to leave the house and risk spreading the virus to others.
-But it is important to check with your doctor to find out if he or she wants to see your child.

 How is it treated?